lukasjapan/koreander/README.md

 #### Filters

 Filters can process custom input and are expected to transform it into valid HTML.
-To pass input from the template to a filter start a line or text with a colon followed by the filter identifier.
+To pass input from the template to a filter, start a line or text with a colon followed by the filter identifier.

 Input can be passed directly after the identifier on a single line or as a deeper indented block.
 When passed as a block, the indent is cleaned from the input before being processed by the filter and then added back to the output.